delowardev/maester/readme.txt

 == Copyright  ==

 * This theme is licensed under the GPL.
 Use it to make something cool, have fun, and share what you've learned with others.
 Maester Lite is based on Underscores https://underscores.me/, (C) 2012-2017 Automattic, Inc.
-* Images License: All images are from unsplash, https://unsplash.com/license
 * Twitter Bootstrap: https://getbootstrap.com (C) 2019, MIT
 * FontAwesome Free: All code under MIT License, Fonts under SIL OFL 1.1 License & Icon under CC BY 4.0 License
 * jQuery Nice Select: https://github.com/hernansartorio/jquery-nice-select , MIT